Back to Search

 What PE Will Likely Do

-MODERATEBased on: Apollo's documented tactics: cost cutting, debt loading, price increases, asset stripping, service reduction
+MODERATEBased on: Apollo's documented tactics include cost cutting, debt loading, asset stripping, and price increases

-Reduction in youth academy (La Fábrica) investment and scouting network, leading to fewer homegrown players breaking into first team
+Reduction in youth academy investment and scouting network, leading to fewer homegrown players breaking into first team

-Commercial partnerships prioritized for upfront cash payments over long-term brand alignment, potentially including controversial sponsorships
+Sponsorship and naming rights deals prioritized for upfront cash payments over long-term brand alignment, potentially including stadium renaming

-MODERATEBased on: Consumer impact score of 0.00 from Apollo's tracked acquisitions indicates neutral-to-negative outcomes in available data
+MODERATEBased on: Consumer impact score of 0.00 from limited Apollo data suggests neutral-to-negative historical outcomes, though insufficient data exists for statistical significance

 Expected Timeline